DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Every year, hundreds of American households host garage sales.
 As low-tech as they might seem, garage sales are still one of the best ways to get your money’s worth from used appliances.

 The most challenging aspect of the humble garage sale is attracting customers.
-You’ll need to plan plenty of time for advertising your sale before the big day.
+You’ll need to plan plenty of time to advertise your sale before the big day.
 You’ll want to take advantage of free advertising streams to get eyes on your products and buyers browsing your tables.

 You can advertise for free through Facebook, Twitter, and WhatsApp.
 Let friends know about large items you’ll be putting up for sale, and don’t be afraid to make deals and offer discounts.